-We are all familiar with the phrase, “I’m sorry but the guarantee has run out so there’s nothing we can do”, which is often a complete lie – at least in many cases.
-If the manufacturer’s engineer says it then technically it is true because they have no obligation under the sale of goods act – but the retailer does, and they can’t just fob us off by sympathising about how our guarantee has run out.
+We are all familiar with the phrase, “I’m sorry but the guarantee has run out so there’s nothing we can do”.
+This is often a complete lie – at least in many cases.
+If the manufacturer’s engineer says it then technically it is true because they have no obligation under the sale of goods act – but the retailer does.
+Retailers can’t just fob us off.
 Here is just one example which proves that this response is not always true.

 Expensive coffee machine example

 A Which? member bought an “expensive” coffee machine and after 30 months it broke down suffering a serious fault.
 This is 18 months out of guarantee.
 However, Which? advised him that an expensive coffee machine should be expected to last more than 2 and a half years so he was entitled to have it repaired free of charge by the retailer who had sold him a product that was not of satisfactory quality.